Imperial Noble Consort Chunhui: Life

-Kangxi era
+Imperial Noble Consort Chunhui's personal name was not recorded in history.
+Her father was Zhaonan (召南).
 Lady Su was born on the 21st day of the fifth lunar month in the 52nd year of the reign of the Kangxi Emperor, which translates to 13 June 1713 in the Gregorian calendar.
 She grew up in Suzhou.

-Yongzheng era

 It is not known when Lady Su was gifted to the Yongzheng Emperor by local government officials, but Yongzheng decided to give her as a concubine to his fourth son, Hongli.
 On 15 July 1735, she gave birth to his third son, Yongzhang.